syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 ## Binding SfDataGrid column from ViewModel

-you can bind any `Columns` type collection property to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property.which gets or sets the `Columns` of the SfDataGrid.
+you can bind any `Columns` type collection property to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property.
+Which gets or sets the `Columns` of the SfDataGrid.

 Refer the below code snippet to bind `SfDataGrid.Columns` property from the viewmodel.